foodfight/foodfight.github.com/source/_posts/2018-04-03-stella-report.markdown

 Join a discussion with John Allspaw ([@allspaw](https://twitter.com/allspaw)) about the [STELLA Report from the SNAFUcatchers Workshop on Coping With Complexity](http://stella.report/).

-Have questions or want to join the live conversation?
-Join us in the \#foodfight channel in the [Chef Community Slack](http://community-slack.chef.io/).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/DyfZ7QlffI4" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>

 * [Panel](/2018/04/stella-report.html#panel)